 sudo mkfs.ext4 -L "nickname" /dev/mmcblk0p1

-The path to the SD card (or the location of it) in Sailfish OS file system has been changed to OS version 2.2.0 as follows.
+The path to the SD card (or the location of it) in Sailfish OS file system is as follows:

 Both of the paths above can be used.
 Please update your File Browser app to the latest version from Jolla Store.